-The QIs are separated into four modules: Patient Safety Indicators (PSIs), Inpatient Quality Indicators (IQIs), PQIs, and PDIs.
+The QIs are separated into four modules: Patient Safety Indicators (PSIs), Inpatient Quality Indicators (IQIs), Prevention Quality Indicators (PQIs), and Pediatric Quality Indicators (PDIs).
 Each module is documented separately in technical specifications documents that provide detailed definitions of specific QI inclusion and exclusion criteria.

 Each technical specifications document provides the codes for specific diagnoses and procedures, other criteria that are used to construct the denominator and numerator from discharge records, and the logical conditions under which records would be excluded.
-Other available downloads include the SAS^{®4} syntax and instructions, as well as a list of the coding changes made for each fiscal year by module (see the change logs and release notes for details on WinQI v2020 and SAS QI v2020).
+Other available downloads include the SAS^{®4} syntax and instructions, as well as a list of the coding changes made for each fiscal year by module (see the change logs and release notes for details on WinQI v2021 and SAS QI v2021).